-Sammy Hagar, of Van Halen fame (or infamy, depending on which side of the fence you pump your fist), is bestowing a special little New Year's treat on the residents of Alohaland—and eventually the world.
-It seems "Mr. Tequila" is branching out into the distillation world (after selling his Cabo Wabo tequila brand for a whopping $100 million, yowza), this time down rum avenue (like a good pirate).
+Sammy Hagar, of Van Halen fame (or infamy, depending on which side of the fence you pump your fist), is headed to Hawai‘i this November to bestow a special little treat on the residents of Alohaland—and eventually the world.
+It seems "Mr. Tequila" is branching out into the distillation world, this time down rum avenue (like a good pirate).
 And the fruits of his labor will be only available to Hawai‘i residents for the first few months of production.

 A member of the Rock and Roll Hall of Fame, Hagar owns and operates Sammy's Beach Bar & Grill in the Maui Airport.
 Rather nobly, he donates ALL of the profits from this location to local Maui charities.
 Kudos, Red Rocker.
 We look forward to trying your sugar cane spirit!